 The practicum and internship will be a vitally important part of your education.
 Here, you’ll put into practice everything you’ve learned.

-Testing Process in Alabama
+Addiction Counselor Testing & Examination Process in Alabama

 In Alabama, you’ll have to meet the following educational requirements to work as a substance abuse counselor.

 Have a master’s degree in counseling, with a minimum of 48 semester hours at the graduate level.
 You can substitute with a minimum of 72 graduate quarter hours at a regionally accredited university or college.
 This university or college should be accredited by the Southern Association of Colleges and Schools.

 Look at your previous course work.
 That will tell you what you need to list on your worksheet for reporting course work.
 In fact, you’ll need to complete this worksheet in the process of applying for a test date.